 KCIJ runs Newstapa, a news website that presents watchdog journalism in multimedia form.

 He started his career as a journalist in 1987 at Korean Broadcasting System (KBS), a public broadcasting corporation.
 He mostly covered criminal justice, human rights, media and foreign affairs.
 He exposed that the Korean spy agency NIS helped big corporations block people involved in trade unions from getting jobs by doing illegal surveillance and establishing a huge blacklist.

+In 1992, he received the Journalist Association of Korea (JAK)’s “Korea Journalist Award,” the most prestigious journalism award in Korea for the exposure.
+He also has won three “This Year’s Broadcasting Journalist” awards.
 In 2005, he founded and led an investigative reporting unit in KBS.
-The unit has so far received about 30 prestigious national and international journalism awards, including an IRE award.
+The unit received more than 30 prestigious national and international journalism awards, including an IRE award under his supervision.
 In 2005 and 2006, he worked as a visiting professional at IRE.

 In 2013, He quit KBS frustrated by the constant need to fight the muzzles put on investigative journalism in the mainstream media under the conservative government.
 He then established KCIJ.
 KCIJ/Newstapa has so far received about 50 major journalism awards under his leadership.
 He is the author of They know, but we don’t, a best seller based on the cables of the U.S. Embassy in Seoul that were first exposed by Wikileaks.
 He also teaches investigative reporting at the Graduate School of Journalism at Semyung University.